List of modern great powers: Russia (1703–)

-United States
+United States (1848–)

 The United States was the foremost of the world's two superpowers during the Cold War.
 After the Cold War, the most common belief held that only the United States fulfilled the criteria to be considered a superpower.
-Its geographic area composed the third or fourth-largest state in the world, with an area of approximately 9.37 million km2.
-The population of the US was 248.7 million in 1990, at that time the fourth-largest nation.
+Regardless of the debate on its status as a superpower, the United States is considered a great power.

-In the mid-to-late 20th century, the political status of the US was defined as a strongly capitalist federation and constitutional republic.
-It had a permanent seat on the United Nations Security Council plus two allies with permanent seats, the United Kingdom and France.
-The US had strong ties with capitalist Europe, Latin America, the British Commonwealth, and several East Asian countries (South Korea, Taiwan, Japan).
-It allied itself with both right-wing dictatorships and democracies.
+Its geographic area composes the third or fourth-largest state in the world, with an area of approximately 9.37 million km2.
+The population of the US was 334.9 million in 2024, the third-largest of any nation.
+The US holds a permanent seat on the United Nations Security Council, with two allies with permanent seats, the United Kingdom and France.
+The US has strong ties with most of Europe and NATO, Latin America, Australia, New Zealand, South Africa, Commonwealth Realms in Oceania and the Caribbean, and several East Asian countries (South Korea, Taiwan, Japan, Singapore).

-The political and economic force of the United States is also a major driving force of its power.
-Many states around the world would, over the course of the 20th century, adopt the economic policies of the Washington Consensus, sometimes against the wishes of their populations.
-The United States is a highly developed country, and its economy accounts for approximately a quarter of global GDP and is the world's largest by GDP at market exchange rates.
+The economic strength of the United States is a major driving force of its power.
+The United States is a highly developed country, and its economy accounts for approximately more than a quarter of global GDP, the world's largest by country.
 By value, the United States is the world's largest importer and second-largest exporter.
 Although it accounts for just over 4.2% of the world's total population, the U.S. holds over 30% of the total wealth in the world, the largest share held by any country.
 The US has large resources of minerals, energy resources, metals, and timber, a large and modernized farming industry and a large industrial base.
-The United States dollar is the dominant world reserve currency under the Bretton Woods system.
+The United States dollar is the dominant world reserve currency.
 US systems were rooted in capitalist economic theory based on supply and demand, that is, production determined by customers' demands.
 America was allied with the G7 major economies.
-US economic policy prescriptions were the "standard" reform packages promoted for crisis-wracked developing countries by Washington, DC-based international institutions such as the International Monetary Fund (IMF), World Bank, as well as the US Treasury Department.
+US economic policy prescriptions were the "standard" reform packages promoted for crisis-wracked developing countries by Washington, DC–based international institutions such as the International Monetary Fund (IMF), World Bank, as well as the US Treasury Department.
+The US also provides aid to developing countries through USAID.